Swapppyy/Swapppyy/README.md

 - 🔭 I’m currently working as a **Data Scientist**

-- 🌱 I’m currently learning **more about Artificial Intelligence and prompt engineering.**
+- 🌱 I’m currently learning **more about Artificial Intelligence models**

 - 👯 I’m looking to collaborate for **exciting new growth opportunities**